webrecorder/browsertrix/docs/develop/frontend-dev.md

 node --version
 ```

 You should see a version number like `v18.12.1`.
-If you see a command line error instead of a version number, or your version is less than 16, [install or upgrade Node.js](https://nodejs.org) before continuing.
+If you see a command line error instead of a version number, [install Node.js](https://nodejs.org) before continuing.

+??? question "What if my other project requires a different version of Node.js?"

+    You can use [Node Version Manager](https://nodejs.org/en/download/package-manager#nvm) to install multiple Node.js versions and switch versions between projects.

 To check your Yarn installation: